Reduce Costs Without Cutting Quality

 Also look at time waste.
 Rework, unclear handovers and slow processes may not appear as supplier costs, but they consume paid time and reduce capacity.

-Review suppliers and terms
+Review suppliers, stock and terms

 Supplier costs should be reviewed with care.
 The cheapest supplier is not always the best choice if quality, reliability or delivery time suffers.
 Instead, compare total value, payment terms, service quality and the cost of problems.

 In some cases, better ordering routines, clearer stock control or fewer emergency purchases can reduce cost without changing supplier.
+Better payment terms or planned purchasing can also reduce cash pressure without weakening quality.

 Stop funding low-value work